Belgian Browning Fabrique Nationale Model-1922 German Nazi WWII Pistol | Circa 1941-1944

 Features

-- Extended barrel (114 mm) and 8-round magazine capacity
+- Extended 114 mm barrel with eight-round magazine capacity

-- Original checkered walnut grips with grip safety
+- Original checkered walnut grips with rear grip safety

 Cultural Significance